 in Bronze or Fired Clay

 Commissioning a portrait sculpture created for your home is a decision which will bring you and your family joy for generations to come.
 The value of owning a portrait of your child or cherished family member is immeasurable.
 Whether created in classic bronze or contemporary fired ceramic your portrait will last the life time of the model and be handed on to their great grandchildren in years to come.
-Capturing such a brief moment in time is such a personal and precious way gifts your family a heirloom, a bespoke piece of art to be treasured as a family legacy forever.
+Capturing such a brief moment in time is such a personal and precious way gift your family, an heirloom, a bespoke piece of art to be treasured as a family legacy forever.

 When sculpting a portrait I aim, not only to create an beautiful likeness but also to capture within the clay the intangible qualities of the sitter.
 This often reveals itself as a fleeting expression - sometimes nothing more than a half-smile or glint in their eye.

 I like to keep my clients involved and updated throughout the whole fascinating process of creating a portrait sculpture particularly for children, it’s a unique and unforgettable experience that I encourage them to be involved in: from the excitement of the first sitting through the refinement of the modelling stage, moulding and finally firing the glazed piece or casting into beautiful bronze and applying the coloured patena to the piece.
-After contacting me using the button below or by email at firstname.lastname@example.org to discuss your ideas the next step is to arrange a sitting.
+After contacting me by email at firstname.lastname@example.org to discuss your ideas the next step is to arrange a sitting.

 Adults are invited to sit for a four to five hour sitting with plenty of breaks for tea and cake.
 However, as a mother I fully understand the limitations of convincing a child to sit still enough to enable me to sculpt them.
 Whilst I am capable of sculpting portraits solely using photographs, it is ideal to have one or two sittings from life.
 Typically I would either arrange to visit your home or host you at my studio in Yorkshire.
 During the first session I will take many photographs from different angles and some key measurements.
 I will also sketch the likeness from several angles to help me understand the topography of your features.
 I work incredibly rapidly and for children will achieve a good likeness with in an hour or two that can subsequently be refined without their presence.
-Having them directly in front of me for the initial sitting enables me to establish the main proportions and structural shapes of the sculpture.
+However having them directly in front of me for the initial sitting enables me to establish the main proportions and structural shapes of the sculpture.

 A day often offers sufficient time for me to gather the essential information to create an accurate portrait with an adult or child sitter.
 If possible I like to arrange a final sitting towards the end of the sculpting process.
 This allows a direct comparison of the nearly finished clay portrait sculpture, I can then make any necessary adjustments before the next stage.